 Railay boasts a laid-back hippie vibe that continues into the night through its dining and nightlife, creating a Rasta-feel with a Thai twist.
 You can enjoy this ambience in a range of accommodation options, from guesthouses to 5-star resorts.

 Location #3: Krabi Town – the capital of the Krabi province without the capital feel

 Being the provisional capital of Krabi, most of us assume cities like this will be stuffy, touristy and too busy!
 Despite an influx of tourists, Krabi Town hasn’t rushed to cater for them too much, helping them to maintain a quaint Thai-Chinese market-feel.

-Although Krabi Town doesn’t offer it’s own beaches, it is only a short hop over to the gorgeous beaches of Ao Nang and Railay, whilst being a cheaper option for those keeping an eye on the pennies.
+Although Krabi Town doesn’t offer its own beaches, it’s only a short hop over to the gorgeous beaches of Ao Nang and Railay.
+Whilst being a cheaper option for those keeping an eye on the pennies.